This article has links to products and services we love, which we may make commission from.

 This is written using our personal experience.
 Please consult your own government guidance before you start planning your trip to Edinburgh.
 If your leader is a moron, look to another who uses scientific advice and speaks sense.

-- All retail premises, libraries, museums and galleries, tourist accommodation are open
+- All retail premises, libraries, museums and galleries are open

 Tips For Visiting Edinburgh